vozhuo/Android-Wifi-Password-Viewer/README.md

 # Android-Wifi-Password-Viewer

-This Application is created by Android Studio.
+This Application is created by Android Studio 2.1.
 It can show the wifi infomation which was saved in your Andriod phone.